Vretu-Dev/SnivysUltimatePackage/README.md

 Name Redacted | Removes everyones names
 Freezing Temperatures | The thermostat in the facility broke and its slowly freezing over, best to get out as fast as you can.
 Snowballs Vs SCPs [Disabled] | Causes a snowball fight to start.
+Gravity [WIP] | Causes the gravity to change for all players.

 Chaos Event Functions, a lot of this can be customized to your hearts content.
 Function | Description